-It only needs to cost around $15 a month for hosting and a WordPress theme and you really only need a few basic building blocks to get started.
+It only costs around $15 a month for hosting and a WordPress theme and you really only need a few basic building blocks to get started.

 Myth #2: “Why WordPress?
 All website platforms are the same aren’t they?”

-One of the many reasons that I love WordPress is that it has loads of brilliant templates or ‘themes’ to give your yoga website a clean and designed look.
+One of the reasons I love WordPress is that it has loads of brilliant templates or ‘themes’ to give your yoga website a designed look.

 Not sure what a theme is?
 Let’s break it down.

-The hosting provider is the land where you’re building your website and WordPress is the framework (or the building) that your website is built on top of.
+The hosting provider is the land where you’re building your website.
+WordPress is the framework (or the building) that your website is built on top of.
 The theme is the look and feel of that framework that you use to design your website.

-Website themes help to keep the look and feel of your yoga brand consistent across your website without hiring a designer.
-You can easily and quickly change the theme template, images and words at the click of a button so again you don’t have to hire someone to do it for you.
+Website themes help to keep the look of your brand consistent across your website without hiring a designer.
+You can easily and quickly change the theme template, images and words at the click of a button.
+So again you don’t have to hire someone to do it for you.

-So once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid for theme to give your yoga website an even more professional look.
+Once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid theme to give your yoga website an even more professional look.